Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 #### workflow automation
 Creation of multistep workflow to manage the lifecycle of our applications and processes.
 To autodelete the cluster after certain days, code freeze, maintenance windows.
 All the IDPs provide this feature with actions/triggers.
-Port does this by allowing custom blueprints and then managing the current state of the system with realtime updates.
+Port does this by allowing custom blueprints and then managing the current state of the system with realtime updates. \
+Note: Need more information on how we can use this in more elegant manner with conditons, checks etc.

 #### Auto Discovery
 The ability to automatically pull the data from different sources and nourish it on the UI.
 This works by defining the source and the sink and schema.
-Port does this job beautifully by having relationship among entities.
+All the IDPs are capable of doing so but Port does this job beautifully by having relationship among entities.

 #### OSS
 opensource community support, backstage by far has been leading in OSS but it maynot be the perfect as it takes too much effort to even standup a test instance of backstage and everything is just plugin and